ISAITB/docs-tdl/source/introduction/index.rst

 ---------------------

-The `GITB project`_ represents a CEN standardisation initiative funded by the European Commission’s DG GROW to provide the specifications for a generic interoperability test bed and their implementation in the form of the GITB test bed software.
+The `GITB project`_ represents a CEN standardisation initiative funded by the European Commission’s DG GROW to provide the specifications for a generic interoperability Test Bed and their implementation in the form of the GITB Test Bed software.
 The focus of these specifications and software is not any kind of testing (e.g. performance, regression, penetration) but rather conformance and interoperability testing.
 Simply put, *conformance testing* verifies that the requirements of a given specification are met, whereas *interoperability testing* comes as a second step to verify that two or more parties can interact as expected.